 Although Deadzone is typically a furious PvP skirmish between two rival Strike Teams, it can also be played solo!
 The Nexus Psi expansion contains rules for Artificial Stupidity – basically a way to spawn loads of Plague Zombies and have them rampage across the board of their own accord.
 There’s even a full campaign to play through as your Strike Team faces off against a horde of zombies.

-From today we’re making the digital version of Nexus Psi completely FREE to download – so you’ll be able to play through the campaign and see if you can survive the outbreak.
+The digital version of Nexus Psi is completely FREE to download – so you’ll be able to play through the campaign and see if you can survive the outbreak.
 You can download the Nexus Psi digital supplement here.